What’s the Word? WordPress for NonProfits

 Is WordPress Right for Your Nonprofit?

 There are a number of important things to consider before deciding on WordPress as your website’s CMS.
 First and foremost, you have to decide what kind of functionality you want your site to have.
-If the site is just there to be your nonprofit’s digital billboard, with an “About Us” section, a little blog, or maybe a few photos of your team in action, you probably be safe with a simpler platform, like Squarespace.
+If the site is just there to be your nonprofit’s digital billboard, with an “About Us” section, a little blog, or maybe a few photos of your team in action, you would probably be safe with a simpler platform, like Squarespace.
 On the other hand, if the services your organization provides come primarily through your website (like if you have a data repository or run an online community) something bigger and more customizable like WordPress could be the right choice for you.

 The initial investment for a WordPress site is often higher than that of a Squarespace site.
 Investing in a highly customized site means your developer has to spend more time building it, so if you need your website on a super short timeline, a more basic platform might be in order.
 All that time spent tinkering on the site means more costs will add up as well.
 We also usually suggest WordPress as a CMS for larger organizations, as they generally have the right resources that allow them to manage something more complex like a WordPress site.